CloudBoltSoftware/onefuse_backups/README.md

    on the OneFuse appliance.
 You will need to create the onefuse_backups directory.
 3. Create a Connection Info for onefuse.
 This must be labelled as 'onefuse', and named 'onefuse'.
+    - If you are running a dual personality instance where CloudBolt is also installed, you can log in to the CloudBolt UI and create a Connection Info - or use an existing one.
     - To do this manually from shell plus ssh in to the OneFuse appliance and then:
         ```
         python /opt/cloudbolt/manage.py shell_plus